 architectural membrane association

-PVC coated polyester fabrics, or PVC/PES, are strong and durable fabrics, a popular choice in tensile fabric and membrane architecture.
+PVC (Polyvinylchlorid) coated polyester fabrics, or PVC/PES, are strong and durable fabrics, a popular choice in tensile fabric and membrane architecture.
 The base material comprises of a woven high tenacity polyester base fabric and a flexible plasticised PVC coating is applied to both sides.
 It is possible to apply coatings or lacquers, for example, dirt repellent surface lacquers, to enhance the performance of these fabrics.

 PVC coated polyester fabrics are durable, translucent and waterproof and can withstand extreme environmental conditions, humidity and UV-radiation.
 These highly functional fabrics come in a wide range of colours, light transmissions and tensile strengths.
 Open-mesh and opaque fabrics are becoming increasingly popular for semi-transparent fabric façade applications.
 PVC/PES fabrics are the most economic material in tensile fabric and membrane architecture.

 PVC/PES’s high flexibility coupled with its excellent resistance to extreme weather conditions and UV-radiation means a useful life phase in excess of 20 years can be expected.

 • Low flammability (fire classification DIN 4102, B1)

 • Available in a range of colours

 • Strong and durable (> 20 years in central European climate)